odkr/pandoc-zotxt.lua/README.md

 ### The real-world test suite

-By default, the test suite does not connect to a Zotero instance, but uses canned responses.
+By default, the test suite neither connects to a Zotero desktop client instance nor to the Zotero Web API, but but uses canned responses.
 You can force the test suite to connect to a local Zotero database by:

 ```sh
     make test -e SCRIPT=./pandoc-zotxt.lua